inklesspen/tabula/README.md

 ## License

 This repository uses [SPDX License IDs](https://spdx.dev/ids/) and [reuse](https://reuse.software/) to ensure each file is appropriately tagged with its copyright status and licensing information.
+(In general, code written for this project is licensed under GPL-3.0-or-later and non-code is licensed under CC-BY-SA-4.0 or CC0-1.0, but you should check the file headers for specific information.)